urbit/roadmap.urbit.org/content/projects/ares.md

 """
 +++

 Ares is a clean-slate rewrite of a large part of Urbit's runtime, intended for much higher performance and data storage capacity.
 It is a large project with multiple components.

+At a high level, Ares:

+- Increases Urbit's data capacity from 8GB to 16TB
+- Initially improves baseline computation speed by 10-100x
+- Presents a large surface area for ongoing substantial performance improvements
+- Is written in a more mainstream, maintainable language

+You can get more detail below, or in the [recent talk from Assembly 2023](https://www.youtube.com/watch?v=dAwCIZa6N9o&t=1s).

+## Detail

-At a high level, Ares replaces the "Mars process": one of the two Unix processes that make up Vere, Urbit's current runtime.
+Ares replaces the "Mars process": one of the two Unix processes that make up Vere, Urbit's current runtime.
 The Mars process is responsible for running Urbit's Arvo kernel, and maintaining incremental snapshots of its state.
 The other process, called Urth, which manages Urbit's event log and performs input and output, remains untouched by the Ares project.

 Ares takes dramatically different strategies from Vere for running Nock and snapshotting state.